knighttower/JsUrlHelper/README.md

 ## Overview

-The `urlHelper` module is a utility library for URL manipulation and navigation within a browser environment.
+The `urlHelper` module is a utility library for URL manipulation and navigation with the 'window' object.

 ## Installation
 ```javascript